kwaledesign/Coding-Standards/css.md

 ### Two Main Principles of OOCSS
-1. Separation of Structure from Skin - distinguish between structure styles (box-model) and skin styles (color, font, gradients) and abstract these styles inot class-based modules to allow re-use [[6]](README.md#works-cited).
+1. Separation of Structure from Skin - distinguish between structure styles (box-model) and skin styles (color, font, gradients) and abstract these styles in class-based modules to allow re-use [[6]](README.md#works-cited).
 2. Separation of Container and Content - avoid all explicit parent-child relationship within style declarations so that a module's style is not dependant upon its container which allows the module to be reused.

 ### Object Oriented Classes

 Building complex components with smaller, more discrete code blocks leads to more reusable code, easier debugging, and a DRYer code base by cutting down on repetition.
 A component is comprised of object, structure, and skin.
-Class naming and syntax is very important and is described [Selector Construct and Specificity](#selector-construct-and-specificity).
+Class naming and [selector construct](#selector-construct) is very important.
 This syntax and naming convention illustrates the intention of a class and its relationship to others.

+#### Object Styles
-**Object Styles** :styles which remain consistent and unchanged within a component regardless of skin or structure.
+Styles which remain consistent and unchanged within a component regardless of skin or structure.
 These styles are abstracted and may be used as a foundation for building additional components.
 [Example Objects](https://github.com/kwaledesign/Archetype/tree/master/sass/objects).
 This is the base class that gets extended with a structure and skin.

+#### Structure Styles
-**Structure Styles** :styles which control a component's physical structure.
+Styles which control a component's physical structure.
 Structure styles include any properties involving spacing which could potentially effect surrounding elements on the page, i.e. box-model properties.
 Structure classes extend an object or component class.

+#### Skin Styles
-**Skin Styles** :styles which control a component's physical appearance.
+Styles which control a component's physical appearance.
 Skin styles include any properties involving color, typography, gradients, shadows, etc. Skin classes extend an object or component class.

-__Note:__ the arrival of border-box has greatly simplified the box-model, but makes the border property a bit more difficult to define in this context because it no longer contributes to an element's width (structure).
-The best way to handle this is to split up border property defining border width and style as structure and border-color as skin.
+_Note: Sometimes the distinction between structure and skin is none-trivial.
+For example, the arrival of border-box has greatly simplified the box-model, but makes the border property a bit more difficult to define in this context because it no longer contributes to an element's width (structure).
+The best way to handle this is to split up border property defining border width and style as structure and border-color as skin._

+#### Layout Styles
-**Layout Styles** :styles that define how a component sits on the page.
+Styles that define how a component sits on the page.
 A component's layout class is prefixed with `.l-` and uses the entire component's name.
 Layout styles include width and grid layout.
-For example, a component named: `object__structure--skin` would be given its layout styles with the coresponding layout class named: `.l-object__structure--skin`.
+For example, a component named: `object__structure--skin` would be given its layout styles with the corresponding layout class named: `.l-object__structure--skin`.

 ## Naming Conventions and Structure